rishimadhok/cozmo-tools/cozmo_fsm/cozmo_server/README.md

 * Perched cameras have too many false positive aruco markers.
 These are suppressed in ```client_handler.py```
 * When a robot sees a wall it can get stuck in its current rotation.
 (It won't turn on the worldmap regardless of its pose in the real world)
 * The transformation between the origin and robots is unreliable and robots can block the view of cameras.
 This can potentially be solved or alleviated by elevating the origin marker.
-* On the client, pickle causes an import issue when cozmo_server is not in your python_path.
+* On the client, pickle causes an import issue when cozmo_server is not in the python_path.
 This is solved by adding cozmo_server to path or running simple_cli from within the cozmo_fsm folder.